 ALERT [Updated Feb.
-19, 2025]: Beneficial ownership reporting is back in effect with a new deadline of October 11, 2025.
+19, 2025]: Beneficial ownership reporting is back in effect with a new deadline of November 26, 2025.
 Companies must comply by this date or face severe penalties, including fines of $592 per day, up to two years in prison, and a $10,000 fine for willful failure to file.

 Find clear answers about the New York LLC Transparency Act (NYLTA) and how NYLTA.com™ helps your business stay compliant.

-All LLCs formed in New York or foreign LLCs registered to do business in the state must file a beneficial ownership disclosure, unless they qualify for one of the 23 exemptions listed under the federal Corporate Transparency Act (CTA).
+All LLCs formed in New York and foreign LLCs registered to do business in the state are required to comply with the New York LLC Transparency Act (NYLTA).

 A beneficial owner is any individual who either: